 “We offer anonymous HIV testing, otherwise, clients have to register to receive services.
-Registration involves providing us with your name, contact information, phone number, health card (if you have one) and demographic information.
+Registration involves providing us with your name, contact information, health card (if you have one) and demographic information.
 Keeping this information private and confidential is extremely important to us — only folks who need this information have access to it.”

 “Not at all.
 If you are 13 to 29, you don’t need to bring anyone with you, get anyone’s permission or tell anyone about your visit.
 That said, if you want to bring a support person, you are welcome to.”